simonpartridge86/simonpartridge86/README.md

 - In August 2022, I completed a full-stack JavaScript development bootcamp at the [School of Code](https://www.schoolofcode.co.uk/) 👨‍🎓

-- I'm now working in my first role as a junior software engineer 👨‍💻
+- I'm now working in my first role as a ~~junior~~ software engineer (promoted from junior in April 2024) 👨‍💻

 - To find out more, please view my [Portfolio](https://www.simonpartridge.me/)

-- Or contact me through [LinkedIn](https://www.linkedin.com/in/simonpartridge86/) or [Twitter](https://twitter.com/simonisworking).
+- Or contact me through [LinkedIn](https://www.linkedin.com/in/simonpartridge86/)

 ---